junxit/us-congress-bills-113/bill.md

     - **(A)** be in the form set forth in exhibit 7.2(ii) to the Big Sandy River-Planet Ranch Agreement; and
     - **(B)** take effect on the enforceability date.
   - **(3)** *Retention of rights* The Department shall retain all rights not expressly waived under paragraph (1), including the right—
-    - **(A)** to assert any claim for breach of, or to seek enforcement of, the Big Sandy River-Planet Ranch Agreement or this Act in any United States court or State court of competent jurisdiction; and
+    - **(A)** to assert any claim for breach of, or to seek enforcement of, the Big Sandy River-Planet Ranch Agreement or this Act in any court of competent jurisdiction (but not a tribal court); and
     - **(B)** to assert any past, present, or future claim to a water right that is not inconsistent with the Big Sandy River-Planet Ranch Agreement or this Act.
 - **(b)** *Claims by Tribe and United States as trustee under Big Sandy River-Planet Ranch Agreement*
   - **(1)** *In general* Except as provided in paragraph (3), the Tribe and the United States, acting as trustee for the Tribe and members of the Tribe, are authorized to execute a waiver and release of all claims against the Corporation for—